Projected Lineup: Wild at Stars | Minnesota Wild

-DALLAS, Tex. -- The Minnesota Wild faces off against the Dallas Stars tonight, kicking off a hotly-anticipated Wild-Stars playoff series in Dallas.
+DALLAS, Tex. -- The Minnesota Wild returns to American Airlines Center tonight, ready to take on the Stars for the second time after a successful 6-1 win in the first meeting.
+Coach has indicated that there will be no lineup changes for Game Two.
 The following lineup is a projection and is subject to change:

 Projected Lineup: Wild at Stars